gabriel-laet/api-docs/src/docs/corp-overview/search-an-order/index.md

 # Search an order

-Request information about all orders in the last 5 hours.
+Request information about all orders in the past 10 hours.

 We can check the status of each order: